Symmetric locally free resolutions and rationality problems: Free symmetric resolutions and quadric reductions

-\begin{rem} A special case of quadric reduction is given by the rank $1$ subbundle ${\mathcal U}$.
-Then the quadric bundle admits a section $s$ and ${\mathcal Q}'$ is obtained from the quadratic form induced by ${\mathcal Q}$ on the projectivisation of the relative tangent bundle of ${\mathcal Q}$ along the section $s$. \end{rem}
+\begin{rem} A special case of quadric reduction is given by sub-bundles ${\mathcal U}$ of rank one.
+Then the corresponding quadric bundle admits a section $s$ and ${ Q}'$ is associated to the quadratic form induced by ${Q}$ on the projectivization of the relative tangent bundle of ${ Q}$ along the section $s$. \end{rem}

-\begin{prop}[{\cite[Thm.~1.27]{ABB}}] The quadric fibrations $\mathcal{Q}$ and $\mathcal{Q}'$ admit the same discriminant locus and induce the same Brauer class on the discriminant double cover. \end{prop} Note that Theorem \ref{general IOOV} provides a straightforward alternative proof of Proposition \ref{prop quadric reduction brauer class} when the discriminant curve is smooth and the quadric bundles have even relative dimension.
+\begin{prop}[{\cite[Theorem~1.27]{ABB}}] The quadric bundle ${Q}$ and its quadric reduction $Q_{\mathcal U}$ with respect to any regular isotropic subbundle $\mathcal U$ admit the same discriminant locus and induce the same Brauer class on the discriminant double cover. \end{prop} \begin{rem} Theorem \ref{general IOOV} provides a straightforward alternative proof of Proposition \ref{prop quadric reduction brauer class} when the discriminant curve is smooth and the quadric bundles have even relative dimension. \end{rem}

-We can now proceed to the construction and partial classification of quadric fibrations inducing the same Brauer class.
-This will be based on two propositions. \begin{prop} Let $C$ be a general smooth plane curve and $\cc$ a line bundle on it.
-Let